graphcommerce-org/graphcommerce/packages/algolia-search/README.md

 ```

 3. Add the `getServerState` method from the `react-instantsearch-hooks-server`
+   package and the `renderToString` method from the `react-dom/server` package
-   package to the imports of your search page
+   to the imports of your search page.

 ```
 ...
 import { getServerState } from 'react-instantsearch-hooks-server'
+import {renderToString } from 'react-dom/server'
 ...

 ```

 4. Assign the result of the `getServerState` method to the `serverState`